elyra-ai/examples/pipelines/introduction-to-generic-pipelines/README.md

    ![Scan file for environment variables](doc/images/scan-file.png)

-   It appears that `load_data` requires environment variable `DATASET_URL` to be set.
+   It appears that `load_data` references two environment variables i.e `DATASET_URL` and `ELYRA_RUNTIME_ENV`.
+The `DATASET_URL` requires to be set.
 This variable identifies the name and location of a data set file, which the notebook or script will download and decompress.
+The `ELYRA_RUNTIME_ENV` is a read-only variable.
+For details refer to [Proprietary environment variables](https://elyra.readthedocs.io/en/stable/user_guide/best-practices-file-based-nodes.html#proprietary-environment-variables).

 1. Assign environment variable `DATASET_URL` the appropriate value as shown below: